infinum/frontend-handbook/React/Next/Development proxy.md

 ## The implications

-The only problem with this approach is that the defined NextJS route (`pages/api/[[...slug]]`) can be reached in production since NextJS doesn't support conditional removal of API routes.
-We avoided the invocation of the proxy middleware by check if the current environment is NOT "development" and returned a 404 (can be changed to something more suitable).
+The only problem with this approach is that the defined NextJS route (`pages/api/[[...slug]]`) can be reached in production because NextJS doesn't support conditional removal of API routes.
+We can avoid the invocation of the proxy middleware by checking if the current environment is NOT "development" and return a 404 (can be changed to something more suitable).